 The Basics of Contracts for Financial Managers (Presented to Construction Financial Management Association, November 2007)

-Bypassing the Low Bidder: An Examination of Texas Bidding Laws Applicable to Local Governmental Entities (South Texas School of Law Construction Law Journal, September 2007)
+Bypassing the Low Bidder: An Examination of Texas Bidding Laws Applicable to Local Governmental Entities (State Bar of Texas, Construction Law Section, Construction Law Journal, September 2007)

 Enforceability of Contingent Payment Clauses in Texas (Co-chaired Associated General Contractors – Texas Building Branch committee to help in the publication of the book, which focuses primarily on the 2007 Texas statute restricting the enforceability of contingent payment clauses in subcontracts.
 Rick is the primary author.)

-Lien Rights of Construction Managers; co-authored with law student Kerri Ranney (South Texas School of Law Construction Law Journal, September 2007)
+Lien Rights of Construction Managers; co-authored with law student Kerri Ranney (State Bar of Texas Construction Law Section, Construction Law Journal, September 2007)